drufball/yosai/_drafts/seige.md

 # Bad News
 Mamoru hurried between buildings, his breath fogging in the perpetual cold.
 A soldier had pointed him in the direction of Hideyo and he made his way as directly as he could, picking through the busy village.

-Rebellion soldiers had helped rebuild several of the single-story, thatched roof buildings of Hokko.
-But the village was still littered with rubble from the battle with Tsukuyomi nearly four months ago.
+Rebellion soldiers had helped rebuild many of the single-story, thatched roof buildings of Hokko.
+But the village was still littered with rubble from the battle nearly four months ago.
 A group of men and women were splitting tree trunks piled at the village center, preparing them to use for further repairs.
 They discussed the newly arrived soldiers in nervous whispers.

-Slender pyramids built from wood dotted the perimeter of the village, just inside the inner wall.
+Slender pyramids built from wood dotted Hokko's perimeter just inside the inner wall.
 Each tower had a series of interlocking gears working from the base of the structure up to a large metal sphere covered in holes.
 Periodically, a small gout of flame would erupt from one of the openings.

-Mamoru still hadn't convinced Hideyo to explain to him how her towers maintained their perpetual flame.

-Between Hokko's inner and outer wall lay the village farmlands.
+Between Hokko's inner and outer wall lay the town's farmlands.
 Many of the terraced rice paddies had been drained to accommodate the rebellion's forces.
 For nearly three months, tents and cook fires had sprawled along the patchwork hillside.
 At roughly two hundred soldiers, the rebellion almost doubled Hokko's population.
 Thankfully, they brought enough rations to sustain themselves.

 When Mamoru reached Hideyo on the inner wall, she was already listening to a beleaguered soldier with a long, black braid down his back.
 By the bandage on his arm and the ragged condition of his clothing, Mamoru guessed it was a member of the southern forces.